-Moving on, the first question that needs to be answered in this exercise is who is essentially tasked with the protection of these rights?
+Therefore, the first question that needs to be answered in this exercise is who is essentially tasked with the protection of these rights?
 It is certainly not the government against which the rights have been granted.
 It is the Courts by default, but by design, it can only protect these rights in a limited manner due to the overburdening of pending cases.
-This only leaves civil society to be the first responders in cases of excesses against these rights.
-Except for the brief interlude during the Jayaprakash Narain days, where the bulk of opposition against the government came from the cadres of the right-wing, the civil society in Indian and even around the world has been close to the left ideology.
-It has been treated as the liberal intelligentsia that maintains the balance and connection with the government, a kind of pressure group, articulate in its orientation, manifesting itself through NGOs, media reporting, mobilization in Universities and Colleges, representation in government bodies, etc. It is a great responsibility, handed over partially because of its influential capacity and partly acquired because of its accumulated monopoly in the abovementioned institutions.
+This only leaves civil society to be the first-responders in cases of excesses against these rights.
+Except for the brief interlude during the Jayaprakash Narain days, where the bulk of opposition against the government came from the cadres of the right-wing, the civil society in India and even around the world, has been close to the left ideology.
+It has been treated as the liberal intelligentsia that maintains the balance and connection with the government, a kind of pressure group, articulate in its orientation, manifesting itself through NGOs, media reporting, mobilization in Universities and Colleges, representation in government bodies, etc. It is a great responsibility, handed over partially because of its influential capacity and partly acquired because of its accumulated monopoly in the above-mentioned institutions.

 So the question needs to be asked is, has the civil society discharged its burden of upholding rights these rights?
-The answer is only in a manner of an interest group instead of approach it as a pressure group.
+The answer is, it has, but more as an interest group rather than as a pressure group.
 In other words, they have treated individual rights as rights for Individuals, approaching the excesses on fundamental rights in a surgical manner.
 Thus, there was never a strong push for securing a general right for everybody but isolated attempts at securing these rights for selected individuals.
 This problem came to the surface in an evidently during the Salman Rushdie affair.
 One of the first few persons to call for a ban on the book was none other than the Liberal author Khushwant Singh.
 The book was yet to be banned in other Islamic nations, but we took the lead without a murmur.
 There were hardly any voices for opposing the ban against the book.
 The few voices which indeed opposed such a ban came from the right-wing intellectuals such as Sita Ram Goel.
 Even as recently as in 2015, when Shireen Dalvi of Avadhnama reproduced the images from Charlie Hebdo magazine and was being threatened with her life, there was hardly anyone to take up her cause.